NevinAugustine/SecureGuard-v5-pro/README.md

 SecureGuard Pro is an educational and defensive cybersecurity tool intended for authorized security testing, malware analysis, security research, and endpoint protection.

-> ⚠️ Use SecureGuard only on systems you own or have explicit authorization to monitor.